tfandkusu/ikut_annotation_v2/how_to_define_annotation_jobs.md

-# iKut Annotation - How to define an annotation job
+# iKut Annotation - How to define an annotation task

 # What is iKut Annotation